Notice

 Yes, students will create projects and work that can be included in their academic and professional portfolios.
 There may be opportunities to earn micro-credentials in educational pathways and college credit through concurrent enrollment at ASU.

-• How will students socialize and make friends at TLL?
+• How will students socialize and make friends at ASU Prep Levitt Lab?

 • Daily seminars and group discussions